John Hawkins (naval commander): 1570–1587

 In 1578 Hawkins was appointed Treasurer of the Navy, briefly he worked alongside his father-in-law, Benjamin Gonson, before taking full control of the position.
-He embarked on a comprehensive reform of naval administration and managed to achieve an annual saving of nearly £4000 per annum, while at the same time raising naval pay.
+He embarked on a comprehensive reform of naval administration and managed to achieve an annual saving of nearly £4,000 per annum, while at the same time raising naval pay.
 He reformed the design of galleons so that they were longer, able to carry a larger number of guns, more manoeuvrable and faster moving.
 As a result of Hawkins' reforms, according to Garrett Mattingly, the Navy was a "fighting-fleet faster and more weatherly than any that had ever been seen on the ocean before".
 He also increased the size of the Navy, so that by 1587 it consisted of 23 ships and 18 pinnaces.

 Hawkins's financial reforms of the Navy upset many who had vested interests.
 In 1582, his rival, Sir William Wynter, accused him of administrative malfeasance, instigating a Royal Commission on fraud against him.
 The commission, under William Cecil, 1st Baron Burghley, Francis Walsingham, and Drake, concluded that there was no corruption, and that the Queen's Navy was in first-rate condition.

 Spanish Armada

 Hawkins served as a Vice-Admiral during victory against the Spanish Armada, he was part of the war council and third in command overall.
 Hawkins had an extensive influence on the outcome of the engagement not only through his command, but because his improved ship designs, while acting as Treasurer of the Navy, had given the fleet more firepower and speed.

-After victory, Hawkins urged the seizure of Philip II's colonial treasure, in order to stop Spain re-arming.
+After that victory, Hawkins urged the seizure of Philip II's colonial treasure, in order to stop Spain re-arming.
 In 1589, Hawkins sailed with Francis Drake in the English Armada.
 One of its goals was to try to intercept the Spanish treasure ships departing from Mexico.
 One decisive action might have forced Philip II to the negotiating table and avoided fourteen years of continuing warfare.
 Instead, the voyage failed and the King was able to use the brief respite to rebuild his naval forces and, by the end of 1589, Spain once again had an Atlantic fleet strong enough to escort the American treasure ships home.